-Last year, there were 53.5 million millennial workers in the United States.
-Nearly 1,300 of them work here at CHG; they make up 55 percent of our team.
+Today, millennials are the largest component of the U.S. workforce.
+Nearly 1,300 of them work here at CHG; they make up 55% of our team.
 And, frankly, we’ve found the “talk” about millennials to be more fiction than fact.
 Here are the realities we’ve experienced.

 Millennials are just like everyone else.
 No, really.